zvanderbosch/phot2lc/docs/source/introduction.rst

 What is phot2lc?
 ----------------

 First of all, **phot2lc** is *not* a photometry pipeline.
-Rather, **phot2lc** is a program that ingests the output from various photometric pipelines and provides users with a set of tools to generate and manipulate divided light curves.
-It is largely inspired by `WQED <https://ui.adsabs.harvard.edu/abs/2009JPhCS.172a2081T/abstract>`_, and so provides functionality such as comparison star selection, aperture size selection, removing poor-quality data, polynomial fitting, and barycentric time corrections.
+Rather, **phot2lc** is a program that ingests the output from various photometric pipelines and provides users with a set of tools to extract and manipulate divided light curves.
+It is largely inspired by `WQED <https://ui.adsabs.harvard.edu/abs/2009JPhCS.172a2081T/abstract>`_, and provides functionality such as comparison star selection, aperture size selection, removing poor-quality data, polynomial fitting, and barycentric time corrections.

 Currently Supported Photometry Pipelines
 ----------------------------------------

-**phot2lc** will not work out of the box with photometric data from all pipelines.
-Each pipeline will produce output with different content and formats, and **phot2lc* must be programmed to properly ingest the data.
+**phot2lc** will not automatically work with photometric data from all pipelines.
+Each pipeline will produce output with different content and formats, and **phot2lc** must be configured to properly ingest the data.
 Output from the following photometry pipelines is currently supported:

 * ccd_hsp (`Kanaan et al. 2002 <https://ui.adsabs.harvard.edu/abs/2002A%26A...389..896K/abstract>`_)
 * MAESTRO (`Dalessio 2010 <https://ui.adsabs.harvard.edu/abs/2010AAS...21545209D/abstract>`_, `2013 <https://ui.adsabs.harvard.edu/abs/2013PhDT.......170D/abstract>`_)